smattymatty/mathew-storm-site/writing_content/philosophy/humanist-absurdism.md

 This protects against bitterness.
 The caseworker who expects gratitude will be disappointed.
 The one who expects nothing can continue indefinitely.
 {~~}

 The nurse marks the wrong code, goes home to sleep, and then returns.
 Does it again when she can, doesn't when she can't, forgives herself either way.
+Sometimes she catches the eye of another nurse who knows.
+Nothing is said.
+Nothing needs to be.

 The system still functions.
 She still functions within it.

-This isn't a victory, but it's not a surrender; it's a concsious choice, repeated until it becomes habit, to remain human in contexts designed to make humanity inefficient.
+This isn't a victory, but it's not a surrender; it's a conscious choice, repeated until it becomes habit, to remain human in contexts designed to make humanity inefficient.

 Tomorrow the labyrinth will need rebuilding.
 Tomorrow the passages will need adjusting.
-Tomorrow new patients will need new mercies.
+Tomorrow new people will need new mercies.

 ---